 It was commissioned in the IX century by the pope Paschal the Ist and erected upon an older church.
 It is devoted to the St. Prassede (or Praxedes) and her sister St. Pudentiana.
-They are told to have taken care of Christian martyrs’ bodies in the ancient Rome and provided charitable aid for hunted down Christians.
-St. Prassede is told to be the daughter of Pudens, a Roman senator, who was supposedly one of the St. Peter’s pupils.
-It is however not a stated fact.
+They are told to have taken care of Christian martyrs’ bodies in ancient Rome and provided charitable aid for hunted down Christians.
+St. Prassede is said to be the daughter of Pudens, a Roman senator, who was supposedly one of the St. Peter’s pupils.
+It is, however, not a stated fact.

 The Santa Prassede interiors represent the so-called Carolingian Renaissance style of VIII and IX centuries, inspired by the Roman Christian art and architecture of the IV century with some influences of the Byzantine style.
 The Byzantine style art appeared in the Western Europe art of that time as some of Byzantine artists were resident in Carolingian cultural centers.

 The church is known among others for its opulent Byzantine mosaics.
 (To read more details about this place, pieces of art and relics inside follow the link >>>).
 By the way, the Basilica di Santa Maria Maggiore is considered to be one of the most exceptional Byzantine style interiors in Rome.
 After visiting both churches, you can imprint the style in your head.

 A short historical explanation: